 “Being truly social is about sharing your authentic self with the world.”

-What I wish every engineer at Google knew: Coding IS the language of women.
-In fact, know your history: Programming WAS invented by a woman.
+What I wish every technology engineer knew: Coding IS the language of women.
+In fact, programming WAS invented by a woman.
 Ada Lovelace was a visionary who predicted that computers could do more than just crunch numbers.
 She referred to her work as ‘poetical science’ and drew on linking the beauty of “engineering and humanity to technology” as well as “poetry to processors.”
 As evidenced by the work of great women such as Ada Lovelace, Grace Hopper and Katherine Johnson and thousands of women who work in the technology sector or with technology, women SLAY in technology, it is only people who don’t know their computing history that think otherwise.

 Social media is contributing to a more social experience of reading and writing fiction with writers and readers becoming more actively aware of each other.
 It is also affording artists with a space to experiment with the expression of their work across multiple modalities.
 More specifically, Twitter and events like the Twitter Fiction Festival is an “outlet” for literary producers’ creativity and the urge to experiment with different forms of fictions writing.